Why Do I Push People Away?

 Role of Fear in Pushing People Away

 Fear plays a significant role in the tendency to push people away.
-This fear can take various forms, including the fear of intimacy, rejection, loss of control, or abandonment.
+This fear can take various forms, including the fear of intimacy, fear of rejection, loss of control, or abandonment.
+For many, pushing people away acts as a defense mechanism—an unconscious attempt to stay safe emotionally.
 For instance, individuals may push others away to prevent themselves from getting hurt or experiencing discomfort.
-This avoidance can act as a defense mechanism, protecting individuals from perceived threats or emotional harm.
+This avoidance can act as a psychological defense mechanism, protecting individuals from perceived threats or emotional harm.

 Impact of Past Experiences and Trauma